namornoditz/denon_avr_parameter/README.md

 ## Features

 It is more then just send command and forward responses to HA.
-Several parameters must be formated, some used system parameters are not included in the official documention and the <output channel layout> parameter must be derived from a set of CV-parameters for a nice presentation.
+Several parameters must be formated, some used system parameters are not included in the official documention and the "output channel layout" parameter must be derived from a set of CV-parameters for a nice presentation.

 ## Screenshots